+To Strike Enacting Clause.
 Rule No. 66.
-To Strike Enacting Clause.

-A motion to strike out the enacting clause of a bill has 16 precedence over a motion to refer to committee or to amend.
+A motion to strike out the enacting clause of a bill has precedence over a motion to refer to committee or to amend.
 If a motion to strike out the enacting clause of a bill is carried, the bill is rejected.

-23 24 Rule No. 67.
-Division of Question.
+Rule No. 67.
+Division of Proposal.

-1. Any Senator may call for a division of a question.
+1. Any Senator may call for a division of a proposal.

-2. A question must be divided if it embraces subjects so distinct that if one subject is taken away, a substantive proposition remains for the decision of the Senate.
+A proposal must be divided if the Senate determines it embraces subjects so distinct that if one subject is taken away, a substantive proposal remains for the decision of the Senate.

-3. A motion to strike out and insert must not be divided.
+A motion to strike out and insert must not be divided.